nitin121/cs-404/hw01/readme.txt

-code for etch a sketch
+code for etch a sketch in python to print on console